 Sports Massage Therapy

 Sports massage is a more advanced form of massage and includes deep tissue massage.
 Deep tissue massage does not have to be painful and nor should it be.
-Some level of discomfort is reasonable, and yet professional therapists will know how to work with the body.
+One can often experience some level of discomfort during a treatment, and yet professional therapists will know how to work with the body.
 Tissues tend not to respond well to brute force, which just hurts and causes bruising.
 The article on self-massage and foam rolling covers more about why deep tissue massage might prove painful when performed incorrectly.

 Sports Massage Techniques